-Opinion of the Corporate Manager for Head of Health & Safety, Emergency Planning and Business Continuity
+Opinion of the Corporate Manager for Health & Safety, Emergency Planning and Business Continuity

-To meet the requirements of Section 2(7) of the Health & Safety at Work etc. Act 1974, the councils have a Health & Safety Board (H&SB).
+Governance Arrangements: to meet the requirements of Section 2(7) of the Health & Safety at Work etc. Act 1974, the councils have a Health & Safety Board (H&SB).
 This is chaired by the Chief Executive Officer and includes members of the Senior Leadership Team, Trades Union representatives and the Health and Safety Team.

-The H&SB oversees and reviews the measures taken to ensure the health, safety and wellbeing of staff and those affected by the Councils' activities on behalf of the Corporate Leadership Team.
-In particular it agrees the H&S Work Plan.
+The H&SB oversees and reviews the measures taken to ensure the health, safety and wellbeing of staff and those affected by the Councils' activities on behalf of the Senior Leadership Team.
+In particular it agrees the H&S Service Plan.
 This sets the strategic direction for H&S along with a more detailed work programme for the next 12 months.
-The H&SB monitors progress of this on a quarterly basis.
+The H&SB normally monitors progress of this on a quarterly basis.
+There has been some disruption to this oversight as a result of the covid-19 pandemic.
 Any new significant H&S issues are shared with the board along with plans for remedial action.
 Performance measures are reported to the H&SB and the Senior Leadership Team.
 This is then summarised in an end of year Annual Report.

 In addition to the H&SB, the councils operate a Health and Safety Workgroup.
-This is a consultative body with the recognised trade unions and with the non-union staff.
-The H&S Workgroup are consulted on all major H&S Policies and they are advised of the main H&S issues and the H&S Workplan is also shared with them.
+This is a consultative body with the recognised trade unions and with non-union staff.
+The H&S Workgroup are consulted on major H&S policies and they are advised of the main H&S issues and the H&S Service Plan is also shared with them.